cmohge1/lrbs-digital-editing-advanced-2019/day4.md

 #### Exercise 2:

-Pull stylesheet: turn XML data-structure into html table (see slides).
+Pull stylesheet: turn XML data-structure into html table (see the last few slides).

 **Here is the [XSLT spoiler file](exercise2-spoiler.xsl).**